OCahungo/databricks_apparel_streaming/README.md

 Let me know if you run into any issues!

-Please feel free to connect with me <a href="https://www.linkedin.com/in/jrlasak/">LinkedIn</a> including a connection message or send me an email hi@dataengineer.wiki (preferred)
+If you have any questions, feedback, or run into any problems, feel free to reach out by emailing me at hi@dataengineer.wiki or by starting a discussion on the GitHub repository.

 ## 1. Context and Goal